Logging in to the VMware vCloud Director API using VMware vCloud Air credentials (2054827)

 - Assuming a response 200, take note of the "x-vcloud-authorization" header value.
 This is the token to be used with further API calls.

 If the login request was successful, this process can be duplicated programmatically in the language you are using to develop the software making these vCloud Director API calls.
 When the vCloud Director API login URL is known, it should not change.
 The only steps you need to repeat at the login steps.
-The sections prior to the login are strictly for gathering information related to the API setup on VMware vCloud Hybrid Service.
+The sections prior to the login are strictly for gathering information related to the API setup on vCloud Air.